A607 road: Grantham to Lincoln

 The former Grantham-Lincoln railway crosses the road at the point where it enters Frieston.
 The road passes to the west of Caythorpe on higher ground.
 On leaving Fulbeck, the road enters North Kesteven and passes over the A17 Leadenham bypass (built in March 1995).
 It passes the church of St Swithun, and there are traffic lights at crossroads where the road formerly met the A17.
-In the north of the village is the TOTAL F Troop & Son garage.
+In the north of the village is the Total F Troop & Son garage.
 At Welbourn it crossed the former Grantham-Lincoln railway with the William Robertson school accessed to the right.

 Entering Wellingore the road ascends the Lincoln Cliff and the villages from here to Lincoln are known as the cliff villages.
-It passes All Saints church and is crossed by the Viking Way.
+It passes All Saints Church and is crossed by the Viking Way.
 The villages of Wellingore and Navenby run into each other.
-The Viking Way follows road, to the west, from here to Lincoln.
+The Viking Way follows the road, to the west, from here to Lincoln.
 At Boothby Graffoe the road passes St Andrews church and meets the B1202, for Metheringham to the east and is crossed by 400 kV pylons.
-It passes to the east of Coleby and at Harmston the road is briefly joined by the Viking Way and there is crossroads with the B1178, to the east.
+It passes to the east of Coleby and at Harmston the road is briefly joined by the Viking Way and there is a crossroads with the B1178, to the east.
 RAF Waddington's airfield is nearby to the right.
 The road passes through Waddington, and bisects the older village to the left with the newer RAF housing to the right, passing the JET (former Texaco) Waddington Service Station.
 On the road to Bracebridge Heath, there are views from the limestone edge of North Hykeham to the west.
-Entering Bracebridge Heath as Grantham Road, it briefly follows the line of the former Roman road Ermine Street, passing the TOTAL Bracebridge Heath Filling Station, then diverts to right, passing St John's church and meets the A15 at traffic lights and a T junction.
+Entering Bracebridge Heath as Grantham Road, it briefly follows the line of the former Roman road Ermine Street, passing the Total Bracebridge Heath Filling Station, then diverts to right, passing St John's church and meets the A15 at traffic lights and a T junction.